flex-storefront/flex-docs/src/content/docs/storefront/Features/authentication.md

 description: How to authenticate the user
 ---

-This documentation explains the authentication works in Flex Storefront and how to the user from SAP Commerce Cloud
+This documentation explains the authentication works in Flex Storefront and how to fetch the user from SAP Commerce Cloud.

 ## Prerequisites
 - Basic understanding of Flutter development.